-- A student shall be eligible to appear for semester end examinations (SEE), if he/she acquires a minimum of 75% of attendance in aggregate of all the subjects in a semester. - Condonation of shortage of attendance in aggregate up to 10% (65% and above and below 75%) in each semester may be granted by the College Academic Committee. - Shortage of Attendance below 65% in aggregate shall in NO case be condoned. - Students whose shortage of attendance is not condoned in any semester are not eligible to take their end examination of that class and their registration shall stand cancelled. - A student will not be promoted to the next semester unless he satisfies the attendance requirements of the present semester.
+- A student shall be eligible to appear for semester end examinations (SEE), if he/she acquires a minimum of 75% of attendance in aggregate of all the subjects in a semester. - Condonation of shortage of attendance in aggregate up to 10% (65% and above and below 75%) in each semester may be granted on medical ground duly approved by the Principal. - Shortage of Attendance below 65% in aggregate shall in NO case be condoned. - Further the student must obtain a minimum of 50% attendance in each subject failing which; the student shall not be permitted to write the SEE of that subject.
+Student has to register this subject through course repetition and satisfy the CIE qualification criteria of attendance and marks in the subsequent semesters. - Students whose shortage of attendance is not condoned in any semester are not eligible to take their end examination of that class and their registration shall stand cancelled. - A student will not be promoted to the next semester unless he satisfies the attendance requirements of the present semester.
 They may seek readmission for that semester when offered next. - A stipulated fee shall be payable towards condonation of shortage of attendance to the college.